Zaydo123/poof/README.md

 ## Getting Started

-Embrace the power of Scrpd for your web scraping needs.
+Embrace the power of Poof for your web scraping needs.
 Its user-friendly design, combined with powerful scraping capabilities, makes it an essential tool for any data-driven task or project.

 ---

-Download and integrate **Scrpd** into your workflow to transform how you interact with web data.
+Download and integrate **Poof** into your workflow to transform how you interact with web data.

+For more information and to download Poof, visit [GitHub Repository](https://github.com/Zaydo123/poof).  # Replace with your actual repository link